 On March 10, 2022, pursuant to the Transaction Agreement, the Company entered into a credit agreement (as amended, the "Credit Agreement"), which provides for a revolving credit facility in an aggregate principal amount of \$250.0 (the "Revolving Credit Facility"), with commitments made available to the Company in U.S. Dollars, Euros and United Kingdom ("U.K.") Pounds Sterling.
 Letters of credit are available under the Credit Agreement in an aggregate amount of up to \$20.0.
-The outstanding amounts under the Credit Agreement must be repaid on or before March 10, 2027.
+Any outstanding amounts under the Credit Agreement must be repaid on or before March 10, 2027.

-Borrowings under the Revolving Credit Facility bear interest at an annual rate equal to: (i) in the case of loans denominated in U.S. Dollars, at the Company's option, the base rate (as defined in the Credit Agreement) plus a margin which was initially 2.00% and thereafter will range from 2.00% to 2.75% depending on the Company's secured net leverage ratio (as defined in the Credit Agreement), or the adjusted term SOFR rate (as defined in the Credit Agreement) for the applicable interest period plus a margin which was initially 3.00% and thereafter will range from 3.00% to 3.75% depending on the Company's secured net leverage ratio; (ii) in the case of loans denominated in Euros, the adjusted Eurodollar rate (as defined in the Credit Agreement) for the applicable interest period plus a margin which was initially 3.00% and thereafter will range from 3.00% to 3.75% depending on the Company's secured net leverage ratio; and (iii) in the case of loans denominated in U.K. Pounds Sterling, the adjusted daily simple RFR (as defined in the Credit Agreement) plus a margin which was initially 3.00% and thereafter will range from 3.00% to 3.75% depending on the Company's secured net leverage ratio.
-Facility fees on the daily unused amount of commitments under the Revolving Credit Facility initially accrued at the rate of 0.25% per annum, and thereafter, will accrue at rates ranging from 0.25% to 0.375% per annum, depending on the Company's secured net leverage ratio.
+Borrowings under the Revolving Credit Facility bear interest at an annual rate equal to: (i) in the case of loans denominated in U.S. Dollars, at the Company's option, the base rate (as defined in the Credit Agreement) plus a margin which will range from 2.00% to 2.75% depending on the Company's secured net leverage ratio (as defined in the Credit Agreement), or the adjusted term SOFR rate (as defined in the Credit Agreement) for the applicable interest period plus a margin which will range from 3.00% to 3.75% depending on the Company's secured net leverage ratio; (ii) in the case of loans denominated in Euros, the adjusted Eurodollar rate (as defined in the Credit Agreement) for the applicable interest period plus a margin which will range from 3.00% to 3.75% depending on the Company's secured net leverage ratio; and (iii) in the case of loans denominated in U.K. Pounds Sterling, the adjusted daily simple RFR (as defined in the Credit Agreement) plus a margin which will range from 3.00% to 3.75% depending on the Company's secured net leverage ratio.
+Facility fees on the daily unused amount of commitments under the Revolving Credit Facility will accrue at rates ranging from 0.25% to 0.375% per annum, depending on the Company's secured net leverage ratio.

 The Company incurred \$1.5 of financing fees in connection with the Revolving Credit Facility, which were deferred and are being amortized to interest expense over the term of the Revolving Credit Facility.
-During the year ended September 30, 2022, the Company borrowed \$164.0 under the Revolving Credit Facility and repaid \$65.0 under the Revolving Credit Facility.
-At September 30, 2022 the interest rate on the Revolving Credit Facility was 8.50%.
-The available borrowing capacity under the Revolving Credit Facility was \$151.0 as of September 30, 2022.
-There were no outstanding letters of credit as of September 30, 2022.
+During the years ended September 30, 2023 and 2022, the Company borrowed \$115.0 and \$164.0 under the Revolving Credit Facility, respectively, and repaid \$189.0 and \$65.0 under the Revolving Credit Facility, respectively.
+The interest rate on the utilized portion of the Revolving Credit Facility was 8.42% as of September 30, 2023 and ranged from 5.95% to 8.25% as of September 30, 2022.
+The available borrowing capacity under the Revolving Credit Facility was \$225.0 and \$151.0 as of September 30, 2023 and 2022, respectively.
+There were no outstanding letters of credit as of September 30, 2023 or 2022.

-Under the terms of the Credit Agreement, BellRing is required to maintain a total net leverage ratio (as defined in the Credit Agreement) not to exceed 6.00:1.00, measured as of the last day of each fiscal quarter, which began with the fiscal quarter ending June 30, 2022.
-The total net leverage ratio of the Company did not exceed this threshold as of September 30, 2022.
+Under the terms of the Credit Agreement, BellRing is required to maintain a total net leverage ratio (as defined in the Credit Agreement) not to exceed 6.00:1.00, measured as of the last day of each fiscal quarter.
+The total net leverage ratio of the Company did not exceed this threshold as of September 30, 2023.